lunardao/okr/README.md

-# Objectives & Key Results - March 2023
+# Objectives & Key Results - March & April 2023

-*Note: Based on the community meeting decision, the OKRs were pushed back to March 10th.*
+*Note: Based on the community meeting decision, the OKRs were pushed back to April 30th.*

 Objective to **LAUNCH LUNARDAO SUCCESSFULLY**, by April 10th (if not defined otherwise), measured by the following Key Results: